 It is believed that people over 35 should get their thyroid tested.
-Women, in particular, may experience thyroid hormone issues that could lead to greater fat stores and find it harder to drop pounds.
-The relationship between the thyroid and weight gain is well documented, and it’s good to keep an eye on your THS, T3 and T4 levels at this time via blood-work and with a hormone balancing diet.
+Women, in particular, may experience thyroid hormone issues that may lead to greater fat stores and find it harder to drop pounds.
+There seems to be a relationship between the thyroid and weight gain, and it may be good to keep an eye on your THS, T3 and T4 levels at this time via blood-work and with a hormone balancing diet.

 When it comes to skin: wrinkles start to appear, moisture escapes the epidermis, and you may find a tendency towards dryness.

 Your 30s Hormone Balancing Diet